dmbarbour/wikilon/docs/AboutAO.md

 Awelon Object (AO) language directly uses [Awelon Bytecode (ABC)](AboutABC.md) as a foundation for functional programming.

 AO is very simple.
 The primary structure is the dictionary, which defines a finite set of words.
 Definitions are encoded in bytecode and may refer to other words in the dictionary with `{%word}` tokens.
-Dependencies between words must form a directed acyclic graph.
 The meaning of every `{%word}` token is, trivially, to substitute the word's definition.
+Dependencies between words form a directed acyclic graph.
+A complete expansion of AO code will result in a finite string of bytecode.

 Directly reading or writing bytecode would be intolerable.
 AO assumes developers use editable views (lenses) to manipulate dictionary code.
 See *Editable Views of Bytecode* and *Dictionary Applications*, below.
 Views can be implemented by a development environment or a virtual filesystem (e.g. via FUSE).